midlantica/LovelyBunchOfCoconuts/content/quotes/injustice-anywhere-is-a-threat-to-justice-everywhere.md

 ---
-title: "Injustice anywhere is a threat to justice everywhere"
+title: 'Injustice anywhere is a threat to justice everywhere'
 ---

 ## "Injustice anywhere is a threat to justice everywhere."